CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 ### Use YAML pre-loaded with input data and software

+`cd /your/local/machine/install/path/`

+#### Use a configuration file from the github repo that was cloned to your local machine

+`git clone -b main https://github.com/lizadams/pcluster-cmaq.git pcluster-cmaq`

+`cd pcluster-cmaq`

 Importing data from S3 Bucket to Lustre

 Justification for using the capability of importing data from an S3 bucket to the lustre file system over using elastic block storage file system and copying the data from the S3 bucket for the input and output data storage volume on the cluster.